xuxiao/reserve-data/README.md

 curl -X GET "http://13.229.54.28:8000/prices"
 ```

-### Get balances for all tokens of the reserve manager
+### Get balances for all tokens of the reserve manager on blockchain
 ```
 <host>:8000/balances
 ```